Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_sysops_associate.md

             * supports: `S3 Standard`, `S3 Standard IA`, `S3 One Zone A`, `S3 Intelligent Tiering`
             * transition to S3 Glacier using lifecycle policy
             * control bucket access with IAM roles linked to each File Gateway
-            * SMB protocl has integration Active Directory for user authentication
+            * SMB protocol has integration Active Directory for user authentication
         * **FSx File Gateway** - provides native access to Amazon FSx for Window File Server
             * useful for adding local cache for frequently accessed data
             * windows native compatibility (SMB, NTFS, Active Directory, ...)
-            * useful for group fiel shares and home directories
+            * useful for group file shares and home directories
-        * **Volume Gateway** - blobk storage using iSCSI protocol backed by S3
+        * **Volume Gateway** - block storage using `iSCSI` protocol backed by S3
             * backed by EBS snapshots which can help restore on-premises volumes
             * **Cached volumes** -  low latency access to most recent data
             * **Stored volumes** - entire dataset is on premise, scheduled backups to S3
-        * **Tape Gateway** - allows sing same processes as physical tape backups in the cloud
+        * **Tape Gateway** - allows using same processes as physical tape backups in the cloud
             * `Virtual Tape Library (VTL)` backed by Amazon S3 and Glacier
-            * back up data using existing tape-based processes (and iSCSI interface)
+            * back up data using existing tape-based processes (and `iSCSI` interface)
             * works with leading backup software vendors
     * **Hardware appliance**
         * usually storage gateway requires running the Gateway on your on-premises hardware